 For Korea, the end of World War II brought liberation from decades of Japanese colonial rule and division across the 38th parallel between north and south.
 Rival states soon formed around the support of Soviet Union in the north and United States in the south.
-The Democratic People's Republic of Korea was formally established on September 9th 1948.
+The Democratic People's Republic of Korea ('DPRK' or 'North Korea') was formally established on September 9th 1948.

 The breakout of the Korean War on June 25th 1950 saw north and south together with their respective allies pitted in a bloody three-year conflict that devastated the peninsula.
 An armistice agreement singed in July 1953 established the Korean Demilitarised Zone, which remains in place to this day.